Dickson - new place names [Closed]

 Six new members have been appointed to the ACT Place Names Advisory Committee.

-We asked you to help us choose a theme for five roads to improve emergency service access and wayfinding in the park
+We asked you to help us choose a theme for five roads to improve emergency service access and wayfinding in Weston park.

 The online ‘YourSay’ service is provided using a digital platform operated by the Chief Minister, Treasury and Economic Development Directorate (CMTEDD).